peterg7/Election_Analysis/README.md

 # Election Analysis

 ## Project Overview
-A Colorado Board of Elections employee wants to complete an election audit of a recent local congressional election
+A Colorado Board of Elections employee wants to complete an election audit of a recent local congressional election.

 Need the following analysis:
 1. The total number of votes cast